ivoleitao/stash/README.md

   // Creates a memory cache with unlimited capacity final cache = newMemoryCache();
   // In a more general sense 'newXXXCache' where xxx is the name of the storage provider,
-  // memory, disk, moor, hive and so on
+  // memory, file, moor, hive and so on
 ```

 or alternatively specify a max capacity, 10 for example.
 Note that the eviction policy is only applied if `maxEntries` is specified